newfarms/react-native-mapbox-geometry-editor/README.md

 Fields with datatypes not in the above list will not appear in metadata forms, but can still be present in the metadata of objects imported by the library.
 The library will only display and allow editing of fields of the supported types, and will leave other fields hidden and untouched.
+The library will also ignore all properties of metdata objects that are not described in the schema.

 The schema description can (and should) contain human-readable text to assist the user:
 - Fields can be given human-readable names using the `'yup.label'` attribute.